 - You will want to cook the pasta al dente since it will be heated again.
 Once the pasta is cooked, strain and rinse.

 - Pour the strained and rinsed pasta back into the pot.
-Stir 3 tbsp avocado oil right away to prevent the pasta from sticking.
+Stir 3 tablespoon avocado oil right away to prevent the pasta from sticking.

-- Next, pour in 2 tbsp apple cider vinegar and 1 tbsp lemon juice, followed by 3 tbsp nutritional yeast, 1 tsp salt, a dash of turmeric and pepper to taste.
+- Next, pour in 2 tablespoon apple cider vinegar and 1 tablespoon lemon juice, followed by 3 tablespoon nutritional yeast, 1 teaspoon salt, a dash of turmeric and pepper to taste.
 Mix well before adding in the spinach and peas.

 - Once that's all mixed together, add 1 cup peas and 3 cups spinach.
 Mix well.